samcreate/portfolio-2019/readme.md

 # Aaron McGuire's Portfolio 2019

 Created using Parceljs and gsap and couple of other 'tings boiiii.
-I did a #%!@ job making the slide show and I'll be refactoring the code.
-Go to https://github.com/samcreate/portfolio-2019 for the latest codez.

 ### Installing

-To Run locallying, you'll need top:
+To Run locallying, you'll need to:

 ```
 npm install